andreyto/pgp-par/README.md

 This will install the pipeline into a directory `PGP` in your working directory.

-The installation procedure will automatically test the pipeline in a local (multicore) execution mode on reduced (subsampled) spectra data included in the package distribution and report the test status.
+The installation procedure will automatically test the pipeline in a local (multicore) execution mode on reduced (subsampled) spectra data included in the package distribution as  `proteogenomics/data/test.directory.tar.gz` and report the test status.

 You can also download the full size version of the testing dataset (8.3GB in size) as: